MmCopyMemory/EasyIPGRAB/README.md

 After you are done drag the index.php file into your website,<br>
 and send the url to your victim.<br>
 After the victim clicks on it the IP should be in logs.txt
+# The victim will only see a error